-The Eugene McDermott Award in the Arts at MIT recognizes rising, innovative talents and offers its recipient a $100,000 cash prize and a campus residency.
+The Eugene McDermott Award in the Arts at MIT recognizes innovative artists and offers its recipient a $100,000 cash prize and a campus residency.

-A distinctive feature of the Award is a campus residency, which includes a celebratory event at which the Award is presented, a public presentation of the artist’s work, and other less formal interactions with students, faculty and staff.
-The goal of the residency is to provide the recipient unparalleled access to the creative energy and cutting-edge research found in the MIT community and to have the recipient connect with departments, laboratories and research centers throughout the Institute in ways that will be mutually enlightening.
+A distinctive feature of the Award is a campus residency, which includes a celebratory event at which the Award is presented, a public presentation of the artist’s work and multiple interactions with students, faculty and researchers.
+The goal of the residency is to provide the recipient unparalleled access to the creative energy and cutting-edge research at the Institute and to connect with MIT research in ways that will be mutually enlightening.

 The Selection Process